Originally written: 9/12/2012 Updated: 2/13/2020

 3 Ye ask, and receive not, because ye ask amiss, that ye may consume it upon your lusts.

-Also, remember to pray for the needs of others rather than always crying out for your own needs or, as I have heard others say…for my four and no more.
+Also, we must remember to pray for the needs of others rather than always crying out for our own needs or, as I have heard others say…for my four and no more.

 Luke 11:9-13 (KJV)